The Litigation Process

 help from our skilled Illinois divorce attorneys.

-certain perceived procedural advantages to being the petitioner, such
+There are also certain perceived procedural advantages to being the Petitioner,

 litigation which follows